 If ever there was a cartoon that should have had its own Christmas Carol, it is The Smurfs, and now we have one.
 Kind of.

 I was worried when this one started off with the new CG style Smurf.
-It’s not that they are bad, they just aren’t my Smurfs, if you know what I mean.
+It’s not that they are bad, and while I can name them all, they just aren’t my Smurfs, if you know what I mean.
 Luckily when the story starts we switch over to a more traditional animation closer to what we love.